Matthew Kressel

 Matthew Kressel is a multiple Nebula, World Fantasy Award, and Eugie Award nominated author and coder.
-His short stories have been published in Tor.com, io9.com, Lightspeed Magazine, Clarkesworld, Beneath Ceaseless Skies, Interzone, Apex Magazine, and many other magazines and anthologies.
+His short stories have been published in Reactor, io9, Lightspeed, Clarkesworld Magazine, Beneath Ceaseless Skies, Interzone, Apex Magazine, and many other magazines and anthologies.
 His first novel King of Shards was released in 2015.

 As a coder, he created the Moksha submissions system, a manuscript submissions system in use by some of the largest speculative fiction publishers today.
 He is the founder of the speculative fiction magazine Sybil's Garage and the publishing house Senses Five Press.
 Currently he is a member of the Altered Fluid writing group and the co-host of the Fantastic Fiction at KGB reading series in Manhattan.

 Life

 Kressel grew up on Long Island in a conservative Jewish family.
 He currently lives in Brooklyn.

 Kressel worked in downtown Manhattan during the September 11 attacks.
 He said that prior to the attack he used to "look up at the World Trade Center towers on my way to work and think, 'Those are our pyramids.
 They’ll be here in a thousand years.'
 A few weeks later, from that same street, I watched them crumble and was running with a thousand screaming people away from a debris cloud rapidly chasing us.
 If ever there was a message on the impermanence of things."